escrap/Qualifications_Report_Generator/README.md

 Python code to generate qualification reports pulling data from Excel

 ### Description
 Python code to generate qualification reports pulling data from Excel.
-Basically data is pulled from an Excel \
-spreadsheet and stored in 2 dataframes.
-After merging them and dropping unuseful columns, code iterates trhough \
-every row (student) and extract information about qualifications.
-After this, the code starts a PDF creation for every student in which data is not only displayed as data itself \
-but also appears prompted as a graph.
+Basically data is pulled from an Excel spreadsheet and stored in 2 dataframes.
+After merging them and dropping unuseful columns, code iterates trhough every row (student) and extract information about qualifications.After this, the code starts a PDF creation for every student in which data is not only displayed as data itself but also appears prompted as a graph.

 ### Files used
 In this project we are using four.png files: